ioliveros/data-crawler-test/README.md

 	- there are two methods to check the api commands

-		1. via command line on (cmd or shell terminal) eg. python run_api.py search <key_word>
+		1. via command line on (cmd or shell terminal)

+			- with no specific keyword

+				eg. python run_api.py search_key <key_word>

+			- with specific attribute and keyword

+				eg. python run_api.py search_specific <attr> <key_word>

-		2. using browser to fetch via http request: eg. http://localhost:5000/search/<key_word>
+		2. using browser to fetch via http request:

+			eg. http://localhost:5000/search/<key_word>

-	Note: flask should be installed in order for this to work (you can refer to the installing dependencies section)
+		**Note: flask should be installed in order for this to work (you can refer to the INSTALLING DEPENDENCIES section)